remix-run/react-router/docs/upgrading/component-routes.md

 <docs-warning>This guide is mostly a stub and in active development, it will be wrong about many things before the final v7 release</docs-warning>

-# Adopting Vite (Routes)
+# Framework Adoption from Component Routes

-If you are using `<RouterProvider>` please see [Adopting Route Modules from RouterProvider](./vite-router-provider) instead.
+If you are using `<RouterProvider>` please see [Framework Adoption from RouterProvider][upgrade-router-provider] instead.

 If you are using `<Routes>` this is the right place.

-The React Router vite plugin adds framework features to React Router.
-This document wil help you adopt the plugin in your app if you'd like.
+The React Router Vite plugin adds framework features to React Router.
+This guide will help you adopt the plugin in your app.
+If you run into any issues, please reach out for help on [Twitter](https://x.com/remix_run) or [Discord](https://rmx.as/discord).

 ## Features